motoyak/purescript-book/text/chapter11.md

 This module's project introduces the following new Bower dependencies:

-- `purescript-maps`, which provides a data type for immutable maps
-- `purescript-sets`, which provides a data type for immutable sets
+- `purescript-ordered-collections`, which provides a data type for immutable maps and sets
 - `purescript-transformers`, which provides implementations of standard monad transformers
 - `purescript-node-readline`, which provides FFI bindings to the [`readline`](http://nodejs.org/api/readline.html) interface provided by NodeJS
 - `purescript-yargs`, which provides an applicative interface to the [`yargs`](https://www.npmjs.org/package/yargs) command line argument processing library
+- `purescript-string`, which provides some operations for string

 It is also necessary to install the `yargs` module using NPM: